wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getmerkleproof.md

 ---
-title: ont:getmerkleproof \[WebSocket\]
+title: ont:getmerkleproof - Ontology
-description: Fetch merkle proof for given block hash.
+description: Example code for the ont:getmerkleproof ws method. Сomplete guide on how to use ont:getmerkleproof ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters